diglin/oauth2-oro-provider/README.md

 ## Tips

 To get the list of available endpoints on your Oro Application, you can request the url `http://myoroapp.com/api/doc` (if you use OroCommerce, there is a difference between frontend and backend, in this case the admin url for backend API may looks like this `http://myoroapp.com/admin/api/doc`)

+## TODO

+- Storage of the API token and take in account the use of the refresh token

 ## License